 #19.
 Bantu Knot-Outs

-African American girls would definitely look cool on this hairstyle.
+African American girls would definitely look cool with this hairstyle.
 It is perfect for parties and less official social events.
-More spice could even be added to the entire look by making the flow part of the hair wavy or curly.
+More spice could even be added to the entire look by making the loose part of the hair wavy or curly.

 #20.
 Senegalese Twists

-Senegalese twists are a protective hairstyle.
+Senegalese twists are a protective hairstyle for African American girls.
 Also referred to as rope twists, the style is easier and a little faster to make than braids.
-Again, it is easy to manipulate into knots, updo or any other fashion.
+Again, it is easy to manipulate into knots, updo, or any other fancy styles.
 This flexibility means that you can afford a different appearance without needing to change your hairstyle.